hashicorp/terraform-website/content/source/docs/cloud/api/providers.html.md

 $ curl https://registry.terraform.io/v2/providers/hashicorp/aws/versions
 ```

-The same request for the same module and provider on the Terraform Cloud module registry:
+The same request for the same provider on the Terraform Cloud private registry:

 ```shell
 $ curl \